dandi/dandi-archive/doc/design/embargo-mvp.md

 The `Upload` model will have a new optional field `embargoed_dandiset` that points to an embargoed dandiset.
 If specified, the uploaded data will be sent to the embargoed bucket instead of the public bucket, and the `Upload` will create an `EmbargoedAssetBlob` when finalized.

+A new `EmbargoedZarrArchive` model will be added in the same vein as `EmbargoedAssetBlob`.
+A new `EmbargoedZarrUploadFile` model will also be added to track zarr uploads to an embargoed dandiset.

 There will be a new admin dashboard page showing embargoed dandisets and their award numbers to make it easier to monitor embargoed dandisets.
 For now, we specifically want to police users creating embargoed dandisets with invalid awards, although we may eventually care about award end dates as well.